JamesFMoore4/Heap-Allocator/README.md

-Heap allocator project from 'Computer Systems: A Programmer's Perspective'.
+Heap allocator project inspired by 'Computer Systems: A Programmer's Perspective'.
 This is essentially an extensively modified version of the example allocator created in chapter 9.
 Malloc is used to receive a large block of memory, which is then managed by the my_alloc and my_free functions.
 The allocator uses a segregated free list and a deferred coalescing strategy.

 Block format: